Cherry Bombe: The Cookbook ed. by Kerry Diamond & Claudia Wu

 So, I decided to cook my way through one of the many, many, many cookbooks I own and have enjoyed reading but have somehow never gotten around to actually cooking out of.

 I started with the soup joumou recipe by Leah Penniman on January 1 — a traditional New Year’s dish in Haiti.
-Over the next 3 months I ended up trying 20 new recipes… pink gnocchi, green borscht, mirza ghasemi, maraq digaag, pasta e piselli, and even homemade ricotta among them.
+Over the next 3 months I ended up trying over 20 new recipes… pink gnocchi, green borscht, mirza ghasemi, maraq digaag, pasta e piselli, and even homemade ricotta among them.

 I think that the editors did an EXCELLENT job with this book, because none of the recipes I tried were difficult to follow or offered unrealistic instructions (e.g. “caramelize the onions for 5 minutes”).
 I’m sure this was a huge feat, given that they had to collect recipes from over 100 different chefs, food journalists, restaurateurs (restaurateusses?), etc.